splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Search guidance and syntax
 --------------------------------
 Refine a search by entering more search terms or by adding filters.
 You can add filters by selecting in the left menu, or matching metadata in any of the search results.
-The following table outlines guidance for search syntax.The Metric Finder doesn't support advanced search operations like combining search terms with Boolean operators, wildcard matching in plain text search terms, or exact matches on multiple search terms aren't supported.
+The following table outlines guidance for search syntax.
+The Metric Finder doesn't support advanced search operations like combining search terms with Boolean operators, wildcard matching in plain text search terms, or exact matches on multiple search terms aren't supported.

 .. list-table::